 SWCoeff(n, j) = the jth coefficient for samples of size n

-Note that these functions can optionally take an additional argument b, i.e. SHAPIRO(R1, b), SWTEST(R1, b), SWCoeff(n, j, b) and SWCoeff(R1, C1, b).
-When omitted this argument defaults to True (i.e. the values for the expanded Shapiro-Wilk test as described above are used).
-If b is set to False then the values for the original Shapiro-Wilk test are used instead.
+Note that these functions can optionally take an additional argument b, i.e. SHAPIRO(R1, b), SWTEST(R1, b), SWCoeff(n, j, b) and SWCoeff(R1, C1, b) and SWPROB(n, W, b).
+When omitted this argument defaults to TRUE (i.e. the values for the expanded Shapiro-Wilk test as described above are used).
+If b is set to FALSE then the values for the original Shapiro-Wilk test are used instead.

 Observation: The functions SHAPIRO and SWTEST ignore all empty and non-numeric cells.
 The range R1 in SWCoeff(R1, C1) should not contain any empty or non-numeric cells.